TheNexusAvenger/Nexus-Instance/README.md

 casted to.
 The generic types are:
 - `TClass`: Type of the class without properties.
 Typically will be `typeof(MyClass)` where `MyClass` is the table of the class.
-- `TObject`: Type of the object with the metatable.
-This is typically going to be the exported type.
 - `TConstructor`: Type of the constructor function.
 It should be the arguments of `new(...)` with the return of `NexusInstance<MyClass>`.